berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 Do you remember Racket-1 in Lesson 6?
 Now it's time to explore how Racket evaluates expressions!

+You can download the code for this lesson by typing the following into your terminal:

+		cp ~cs61as/lib/mceval.rkt .

+The code is also online [here](http://inst.eecs.berkeley.edu/~cs61as/library/mceval.rkt)

 ## Prerequisites and What to Expect

 A good understanding of how Racket-1 works will be helpful in this chapter.
 You should